valsol-com/loomio-deploy/README.md

 # loomio-deploy
 ## Use this to setup a Loomio instance

-insert, use/buy domain name, setup vps
+know domain for host and have access to edit records add a record for new vps add mx record for inbound email priority 0 insert, use/buy domain name, setup vps

 ## Login as root